MEV (Maximal Extractable Value)

 MEV has created a substantial industry:

-MEV Searchers develop bots and strategies to extract MEV, earning potentially millions annually.
-Top searchers make $500k-$10M+.
-This is the most lucrative MEV role but highly competitive.
+MEV Searchers develop bots and strategies to extract MEV.
+This role is highly competitive.

-Smart Contract Auditors specializing in MEV vulnerabilities identify extraction opportunities in protocols, earning $150,000-$350,000+.
+Smart Contract Auditors specializing in MEV vulnerabilities identify extraction opportunities in protocols.

 Ethical Considerations